hanslhansl/cpptkinter/README.md

 ```
 _Cpptkinter_ makes use of this technique for widget constructors and many widget methods.
 The _cnf_ structs have the same name as the function they are meant for and are located in namespace `cpptkinter::cnfs`.
 ### reference counting
-Python objects are reference counted: They get destroyed once no reference remains.
+_Python_ objects are reference counted: They get destroyed once no reference remains.
 Reference cycles are (in theory) broken by the garbage collector.

-In c++ reference counting is usually done using [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr).
+In _c++_ reference counting is usually done using [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr).
 This solution has three major drawbacks:
 - The contained object is accessed using the pointer syntax `ptr->member` instead of `obj.member`.
 - A shared_ptr can point to null.
 Dereferencing such an empty shared_ptr invokes undefined behaviour.
 - shared_ptr doesn't provide an algorithm for breaking reference cycles.
 If e.g. a master has a reference to its slave and vice versa these two objects will never be destructed because their reference count never reaches 0.

 _Cpptkinter_ solves problem 1 and 2 with wrapper classes.
 These classes are essentially a combination of the [pimpl idiom](https://en.cppreference.com/w/cpp/language/pimpl) and `std::shared_ptr`.
 They hold an owning reference to an implementation struct which contains the members (and potentially virtual member functions).
 The member functions are implemented inside the wrapper class instead of inside the implementation struct (solving problem 1).
 Because the shared_ptr isn't exposed to the outside the library can guarantee that no reference ever points to null (solving problem 2).

 Problem 3 isn't solved as of yet.
-See [this issue](/../../issues/1) for further information. `cpptkinter::utility::weak` provides a weak reference mechanism which can be used to break reference cycles.
+See [this issue](/../../issues/1) for further information. `cpptkinter::utility::weak` provides a weak reference mechanism much like `std::weak_ptr` which can be used to break reference cycles.
-### converting objects from c++ to tcl
-### converting objects from tcl to c++
+### converting objects from and to _tcl_
+Some _cpptkinter_ functions take arguments which are passed on to _tcl_ and some return values from _tcl_ back to _c++_.
+The conversion from and to _tcl_ is done by `cpptkinter::_cpptkinter::FromObj()` and `cpptkinter::_cpptkinter::AsObj()` respectively.
+To allow for maximum flexibility these functions are heavily templated and guarded by concepts.

+`cpptkinter::_cpptkinter::detail::FromObjImpl()` and `cpptkinter::_cpptkinter::detail::AsObjImpl()` can be overloaded to add support for additional types.
+However, if added overloads change the outcome of argument-dependent lookup at existing call sites the library might break.
 ## thread safety
 ## examples